AaltoSciComp/scicomp-docs/rse/request.rst

 Quick Consultations
 -------------------

-We recommend you come to our daily :doc:`garage sessions
+We recommend you come to our daily :ref:`garage sessions
-</help/garage>` to start a chat.
+<general-garage>` to start a chat.

 Contact links